-Here’s a story that will tug at the heartstrings of readers in Douglasville: a 56-year-old mother and grandmother, whose $910 per month Social Security disability benefits cover half of her family’s income, is fighting to keep her eligibility status.
+Here’s a story that will tug at the heartstrings of readers: 56-year-old mother and grandmother, whose $910 per month Social Security disability benefits cover half of her family’s income, is fighting to keep her eligibility status.
 Social Security cancelled the woman’s disability benefits, claiming a court judgment pushed the woman over the benefits’ income limit.

 The woman was diagnosed with a terminal illness three years ago.
 With an adult daughter, a teenage son and three young grandchildren, she is unable to follow a doctor’s orders to rest her severely swollen legs.
 Her cardiac condition includes hypertension that can lead to congestive heart failure.